Rohingya say Myanmar targeted the educated in genocide

 "My brother apologized and pleaded with the military not to kill him; he showed them his ID card and said, 'I'm a teacher, I'm a teacher.'
 But the government had planned to kill our educated people, including my brother," Hashim said.

-He was interviewed at one of the teeming Bangladesh refugee camps that have sprung up along the hilly border with Myanmar since the Rohingya began fleeing in August.
+He was interviewed at one of the teeming Bangladesh refugee camps that have sprung up along the hilly border with Myanmar since the Rohingya exodus grew in August.
 Hashim, who is also a teacher, ran for the hills and hid after the military surrounded his hamlet in northern Rakhine state, where most of the Rohingya lived.
 Others told similar accounts.

 After the Aug.
 25 attacks, soldiers in Maung Nu village, the site of a massacre, asked villagers: "Where are the teachers?"